Tetrahydrocannabinol

-Tetrahydrocannabinol (THC) is the principal psychoactive constituent of cannabis and one of at least 113 total cannabinoids identified on the plant.
-Although the chemical formula for THC (C21H30O2) describes multiple isomers, the term THC usually refers to the Delta-9-THC isomer with chemical name (−)-trans-Δ9-tetrahydrocannabinol.
-THC is a terpenoid found in cannabis and, like many pharmacologically active phytochemicals, it is assumed to be involved in the plant's evolutionary adaptation against insect predation, ultraviolet light, and environmental stress.
-THC was first discovered and isolated by Israeli chemist Raphael Mechoulam in Israel in 1964.
-It was found that, when smoked, THC is absorbed into the bloodstream and travels to the brain, attaching itself to endocannabinoid receptors located in the cerebral cortex, cerebellum, and basal ganglia.
-These are the parts of the brain responsible for thinking, memory, pleasure, coordination and movement.
+Tetrahydrocannabinol (THC) is a cannabinoid found in cannabis.
+It is the principal psychoactive constituent of Cannabis and one of at least 113 total cannabinoids identified on the plant.
+Although the chemical formula for THC (C21H30O2) describes multiple isomers, the term THC usually refers to the delta-9-THC isomer with chemical name (−)-trans-Δ9-tetrahydrocannabinol.
+It is a colorless oil.